Partnerships & R&D Pilots

 - Co-design sessions

-- Comfort thresholds & sensory safety
+- Comfort thresholds and sensory safety

 Research & Universities

-- Evaluation metrics & study design
+- Evaluation metrics and study design

 - Reliability and maintainability research

-- Documentation and publication outputs
+- Publication and dissemination outputs

 Funding & Strategic Support